sonoflo/gelfj/README.md

         </handlers>
     </root-logger>

-- Restart JBoss and check startup logs.
+Third, restart JBoss and check startup logs.
 You shouldn't see any WARN or worse about Graylog/GelfHandler and logs should go directly to Graylog server.

-3. You're good to go !
+Now you're good to go !

 Options